-Anxiety disorders are one of the most prevalent mental health conditions in the world, affecting millions of people.
-While there are various treatments available for anxiety, some individuals may find that traditional treatments such as medication and therapy do not work for them.
+Anxiety disorders are among the most common mental health conditions globally, affecting millions of people.
+While several treatments are available for anxiety, some individuals find that traditional treatments like medication and therapy are ineffective.
 This is known as treatment-resistant anxiety.

 What is an anxiety disorder?